-I tried creating infographics on Quick Sprout, but I was too late.
-By the time I got into it, they were already played out, they didn’t get as many social shares, nor did they drive as much traffic as they did for KISSmetrics.
+We tried creating infographics on Quick Sprout, but we were too late.
+By the time we got into it, they were already played out, they didn’t get as many social shares, nor did they drive as much traffic as they did for KISSmetrics.

 Another example is The Oatmeal.
 The founder of that site, Matt, realized that quizzes and comics where popular, so he created a site that only contained quizzes and comics.
 Again, that strategy is played out so if you want to boost your traffic you’ll have to come up with a different one.

 If you find a hot content idea, keep milking it until it lasts…because sooner or later it will get played out just like everything else does.